Assoc. Prof, Interim Dean, College of Health Sciences

 Dr. Nguyen Thi Tuyet graduated from Pham Ngoc Thach University of Medicine in December, 2004.
 From 2005 to 2008, she was recruited into the Internal Medicine residency training at Hospital 115 in Ho Chi Minh City.
 Following that, she performed research training and postdoctoral research at Yonsei University, Wonju College of Medicine on the toxicity of high phosphate in insulin-secreting cells and vascular smooth muscle cells.
-Her research have been published in American Journal of Physiology – Endocrinology and Metabolism, FASEB journal, Journal of Biological Chemistry and other journals.
+Her research has been published in American Journal of Physiology – Endocrinology and Metabolism, FASEB journal, Journal of Biological Chemistry and other journals.
 She spent one year at Tan Tao University, School of Medicine as lecturer cum Head of the training department before joining the VinUni Internal Medicine Residency Program as Curriculum Development Director since 2017.

 Dr Thanh Ngoc Tien completed his MD degree at Hanoi Medical University.
 From 2010 to 2013, he was a clinician at Hanoi Lung Hospital and Saint Paul Hospital, where he treated patients with respiratory and cardiac diseases.
 Dr Tien obtained his master’s degree in Internal Medicine in 2015 from Hanoi Medical University at which point he was recruited to be a lecturer there.
 He spent the next 4 years working as a medical educator at various missions in addition to his clinical activities.
 With a desire to contribute to the effort of creating a new advanced teaching and learning environment for medical students, he decided to take part in VinUni Internal Medicine Residency Program.

-Program Director, Pediatrics Residency Program
+Associate Program Director, Pediatrics Residency Program

 Dr. Phung Tuyet Lan graduated in medicine from Pediatric Institute in Leningrad, Russia in 1992.
 Coming back to Vietnam she started to work at National Children Hospital from 1994.
 She completed 1 year of pediatric residency at Saint Antoine Hospital, Lille, France, then one year of fellowship in pediatric hematology- oncology at Rennes University Hospital, France.
 She received Diploma of Pediatric Oncology at Paris University XI and PhD Degree at Hanoi Medical College.